vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 ```

 Now, the code is perfectly safe.
-Even passing of `&msg` is allowed, because `Std.puts` has an overload accepting a `String*cr`, i.e. a read-only pointer with _caller_ scope, and a pointer with _local_ scope may be safely cast to _caller_ scope upon passing to a function!
+Even passing of `&msg` is allowed, because `Std.puts` has an overload accepting a `String*cr`, i.e. a read-only pointer with _caller_ scope, and a pointer with _local_ scope may be safely cast to _caller_ scope upon passing to a function.
+This is where the full power of pointer scope harnesses!

-Also note that `msg` is now a variable, as it is defined with `let` statement.
+Also note that `msg` is now a **variable** instead of a constant, as it is defined with `let` statement.
 Taking the address of `msg` would return `String<UTF8, 14>*lrw0`.
 Notice the `w` part?
 The pointer is now writeable.